ULTIPAVE R is 10mm & 14mm BBA HAPAS accredited asphalt for highways.

 Tried and tested performance

-In 2019, working alongside Highways England, recognising that the economic and environmental benefits could be significant, a trial section of ULTIPAVE R was laid on the southbound carriageway of the M1 between junctions 23 and 22.
+In 2019, working alongside National Highways, recognising that the economic and environmental benefits could be significant, a trial section of ULTIPAVE R was laid on the southbound carriageway of the M1 between junctions 23 and 22.
 The trial was the first installation of ULTIPAVE R, incorporating a higher percentage of rubber modification than the asphalt previously trialled with local authorities, resulting in this being the first motorway resurfacing scheme using asphalt containing granulated rubber from the UK’s tyre waste stream.

 Why are waste tyres such a problem?